-You can provide evidence of your child's disability or developmental delay by having their treating doctor or specialist complete the Professional's Report section in Part F of the Access Request Form, the NDIS Supporting Evidence Form or you can provide the same information in a different format, such as copies of existing assessments and reports.
+You can provide evidence of your child's disability or developmental delay by having their treating doctor or specialist complete the Professional's Report section in section 2 of the Access Request Form, the NDIS Supporting Evidence Form or you can provide the same information in a different format, such as copies of existing assessments and reports.
 The information must be provided with the Access Request Form.

 If you choose not to use the the Professional's Report section in the Access Request Form or the NDIS Supporting Evidence Form it is important that you make sure the information you provide contains the same information that the form collects.

 If you are not sure whether you have enough information to support your child's access request, or you have trouble getting the information, we may be able to help you.

 You must provide us with evidence of the diagnosis of your child's disability from your child's treating doctor or specialist.

 Section 2 of the Access Request Form and the NDIS Supporting Evidence Form collects this information, or you can give us other written evidence of your child's diagnosis from their treating doctor or specialist.
 This needs to include information about any treatment/s your child is receiving.

 Please note: for a child to meet the developmental delay requirements for the NDIS they must be aged under 6 years.
 Further information on the developmental delay is available in the Operational Guideline – Access – Early Intervention Requirements.

 Evidence of the impact of your child's disability or developmental delay